 - When possible, use a name that indicate the model's function: ContactDetail_Record or AccountNameSource_forCustomfilter

-- Creating more than one model from the connection?
-Be sure to label them accordingly: Account1 , Account2 , Account3
+- If you are creating more than one model from the connection, be sure to label them accordingly: Account1 , Account2 , Account3

 To connect models to an external system, you must first set up a connection to that system.
 This is done from the Connections screen in the Nintex Apps navigation bar.